tumagonx/nwjs_docs_old/NW.js-use-express-and-similar-web-frameworks.md

 But if you already have an express base webapp, you want to use NW.js make it use as desktop app, there has problmes.

-First, express provide a web server and don't have `index.html` file, so what should I do at package.json `mian` property?
+First, express provide a web server and don't have `index.html` file, so what should I do at package.json `main` property?

 The solution is you can create a `index.html` file, and use the follow code to run the system: